tvooo/tp2/7-experiments.md

 - The first area contains a bike path leading towards a traffic light (but not the traffic light itself).
 It also contains bike parking spaces, a bridge, and a way to enter the train station underground.
 - The second area is a crossing with several bike paths.
 It also contains the longest streak of a bike path going in front of the main entry of Malmö central station, which is passed quite often by pedestrians.
 Presumably, cyclists are careful in this spot.
 - The third area contains some dangerous spots: the entry and exit of buses into the bus hub.
-Cyclists who come from north and continue on the bike path have to take a left turn, where they often encounter pedestrians trying to cross the cycle path right at the corner.
+Cyclists who come from the north and continue on the bike path have to take a left turn, where they often encounter pedestrians trying to cross the cycle path right at the corner.
 - The fourth area is most interesting: there is no bike parking here, nor are there any traffic lights or crossings.
 But out of the five fields around central station, it is the one with the highest average "slow-ness" of cyclists --- something that I would have expected of the previous area.
 This one, however, contains only a straight bike path, in between the bus lane and pavement.
 It could be that cyclists are slowed down because of pedestrians crossing the cycle path; it could also be that cyclists, after the rather stressful area before, enjoy the ease of the ride at this spot.
 This is a question this experiment cannot answer, but which moves this area in focus of further research.
 - The last area contains a small crossing as well as a way towards the entrance to underground bike parking, but also a major road crossing with traffic lights.